 The images represent the words Cat, Dog, Mouse and Braille

-Stay tuned with Byju’s to explore interesting topics on the human eye, structure of eye and many more.
+Stay tuned to BYJU’S to explore interesting topics on the human eye, structure of eye, and many more.
 Join us and fall in love with learning.